What is GNU/Linux?¶

 Distributions change the appearance and function of GNU/Linux completely.
 They range from large, fully supported complete systems (endorsed by companies) to lightweight ones that fit on a USB memory stick or run on old computers (often developed by volunteers).

-GNU/Linux is no harder to use than Windows, and has many more capabilities.
+GNU/Linux is no harder to use than Windows or macOS, and has many more capabilities.
 It just takes a dozen minutes to get familiar with a distribution like the ones we recommend for newcomers, which come in with many programs installed.

 If you need commercial-quality software to work with business documents, Internet/networking, or multimedia and graphics, it’s there right out of the box.
 Want more than that?
 GNU/Linux can do – there are many hundreds of free, high quality applications you can find, install and uninstall neatly and easily.